mattruma/SampleAzureADAuthentication/README.md

 There are two applications, one that leverages `AzureAd` as the default authentication scheme, and the other that leverages `OpenIdConnect`.

+You will need to update the `appsettings.json` file, or add an `appsettings.Development.json` that includes settings for your specific instance of Azure AD.

 ## Setup

 Register your application with Azure Active Directory.